-Good-quality sleep helps your child concentrate, remember things and behave well.
-This helps your child to be a successful learner.
+Good-quality sleep helps your child concentrate, remember things, manage their emotions and behave in positive ways.
+These factors help your child to be a successful learner.

 Poor sleep or not enough sleep affects concentration, memory and behaviour, making it harder for your child to learn.
-Children who don’t sleep well are more likely to feel sleepy at school during the day and to have difficulties with learning.
+Children who don’t sleep well are more likely to have difficulties with learning.

 Concentration and sleep

-Children who are sleepy have trouble concentrating during the day.
+Children who don’t get enough sleep have trouble concentrating during the day.
 If your child can’t keep their attention on what they’re trying to learn, whether it’s climbing a tree at the park or singing a song at school, it will affect their learning.

 Memory and sleep